ajschleg/Banker-s-Algorithm/README.md

     4. If Finish[i] == true for all i, then the system is in a safe state.
         This algorithm may require an order of m × n 2 operations to determine whether a state is safe.

+#Implementation
+You should invoke your program by passing the number of resources of each type on the command line.
+For example, if there were three resource types, with ten instances of the first type, five of the second type, and seven of the third type, you would invoke your program follows:
+./a.out 10 5 7
+The available array would be initialized to these values.
+You may initialize the maximum array (which holds the maximumdemand of each customer) using any method you find convenient.

 # Assignment requirements
 You may assume that you have three resources with the following number of instances (available array)